 Then we explore and identify the “touchstone” college characteristics that will be key to your teen’s success and happiness in college — from ideal learning environments (lecture vs. seminar) and social considerations (Greek?
 Conservative?) to specific programs and resources (study abroad, internships).

-Using all of this information, we dig into the details with our resources and knowledge to help your teen create a tailored list of colleges that reflect their social, environmental, academic and financial needs.
+Using all of this information, I'll dig into the details with my resources and knowledge to help your teen create a tailored list of colleges that reflect their social, environmental, academic and financial needs.
 College fit is much more than being able to “get in” to college, but about thriving once there.

 Pulling it all together — without stress or nagging.

 Admissions officers want to know “who” your teen is and what unique attributes they will contribute to their college.
 From the activities list to the essay, we help teens present their best self.
-Our brainstorming activities and essay advising help students write their “personal” statements and essays in way that showcases what they will bring to the college community.
+Through brainstorming activities and personalized essay advising I help students write their “personal” statements and essays so they showcase what they will bring to the college community.

 I also advise students on how to present their activities so that they are more than just a list of clubs, sports or volunteer hours, but demonstrate impact and leadership.